 Direct to computer, the full-on digital solution

 Most of us want to record our playing for self-evaluation.
 Our devices today make great videos so that we can see ourselves playing and learn from them.
-More and more tutors today encourage their students to record themselves to help them observe faulty technique and make corrections.
+More and more tutors today encourage their students to record themselves to help them observe faulty techniques and make corrections.

 We may also put up videos on social media for further comment and feedback if not appreciation.
 For these purposes, we look for superior audio quality that is better than what we get from basic phone videos.